August 11, 2023

 5th April 2002 and earlier- 156 contributions (3 years)

-Those who reached pension age after 6th April 2012 can have a maximum of 260 voluntary contributions.
+If your employees reach pension age after 6th April 2012, they can have a maximum of 260 voluntary contributions.

 What are voluntary contributions?